keyboard_arrow_up

 Optical Gauges

-And measuring instruments may be sensors that detect, translate, and transmit quantifiable levels of light, color, or heat, into an image that can be read.
-Some optical gauges are scintillators, fiber-optic sensors, Infrared sensors, LED sensors, photo switches, and photon counters.
+Measuring instruments that may be sensors detecting, translating, and transmitting quantifiable levels of light, color, or heat into an image that can be read.
+Some optical gauges are scintillators, fiber-optic sensors, infrared sensors, LED sensors, photo switches, and photon counters.

 Temperature Gauges

-Not limited to a simple mercury or alcohol bulb thermometer.
-Temperature measuring devices may be bimetal strips, calorimeters, flame detectors, thermocouples, or pyrometers.
+Not limited to a simple mercury or alcohol bulb thermometer, temperature measuring devices may include bimetal strips, calorimeters, flame detectors, thermocouples, or pyrometers.

 Calibration Images, Diagrams and Visual Concepts